Skip to main content

 By Stephen C. Schultz

-Teens today have an unrelenting barrage of messages coming at them from many different places.
-The media is suggesting how they behave, speak, dress and interact with others.
-Technology offers communication opportunities never before seen, yet few standards on the social implications of its use.
-There are parental expectations on education and external pressure to be the best at everything they do.
+Teens today face an unrelenting barrage of messages coming at them from many different sources.
+The media influences how they behave, speak, dress, and interact with others.
+Technology provides communication opportunities never before seen, yet there are few standards regarding the social implications of its use.
+Additionally, parental expectations regarding education and external pressure to excel in all aspects of life can create stress and anxiety.

 Comments